dataforseo/TypeScriptClient/docs/interfaces/IKnowledgeGraphCarouselItemDataforseoLabsSerpElementItem.md

 > **`optional`** **title**: `string`

-title of the link
+title of the result in SERP

 #### Source

-main.ts:95533
+main.ts:95538

 ***